- Comparison Summary + Fast Answers

 When you take the hefty price tag out of the question, the answer becomes obvious.
 If you’re terrified to set up your books alone and worried you won’t know how to process important reports every month, then you should go with:

-Financial support isn’t the only kind of help you might need when using a tool like Freshbooks or Quickbooks.
+Financial support isn’t the only kind of help you might need when using a cloud-based tool like FreshBooks or QuickBooks.

 Depending on your skill level on the computer, you may find yourself in need of technical support when managing your books and other finance tools (especially in the beginning).